gr33ndata/notebooks/README.md

-# MLNotebooks
+# Notebooks

-Machine Learning Notebooks
+Here you can find random notebooks, some are ML (machine learning) related, and some are Python related.